MrRijul/gb-power-risk-agent/README.md

 Future iterations will build on this, to estimate the magnitude of imbalance.
 Currently, this just calculates probabilities of imbalance in the system.

-Section "Method and File Guide" in this README is to set it up locally.
-For a quick overview of it's usecase, you may use the link provided below:
+Section "Method and File Guide" in this README details how to set this up locally.
+For a quick overview of it's use cases, you may use the link provided below:

 ## Project Highlights